Frequently Asked Questions (FAQs)

 - be adequately experienced and competent in relevant areas of banking.

-The Commission applies conservative financial requirements to those banks that are incorporated in Jersey (as opposed to branches – see Q13).
-These are higher than the international norm and are designed to ensure that Jersey’s banks remain well capitalised, with good liquidity levels, (and therefore safer) at all times.
+The Commission applies financial requirements to those banks that are incorporated in Jersey (as opposed to branches – see Q13).
+These are in line with international standards and are designed to ensure that Jersey’s banks remain well capitalised, with good liquidity levels at all times.

 Other specific licence conditions are established with individual banks to reflect their particular circumstances.
-These can include such things as limitations on activities or types of customer that a bank can deal with.
+These can include such things as higher capital requirements and limitations on activities or types of customer that a bank can deal with.

 Q3: What does the Commission do in supervising its banks and how well does it do it?